Ervin D. Smock Obituary (2021) Lexington Clipper-Herald

 He was preceded in death by his parents; sister, Jackie Slater and brothers, Eugene Smock and Carl Smock.

-Survivors include his daughter, Anette (Aaron) Smock-Aakre of S.D., and son, John (Kim) Smock of Cozad; grandchildren, Josh (Bobbi) Smock of Gayville, S.D., Caitlyn (Madsion) Nash of Mont., Alyson Smock of Summerville, S.C., Nathan Smock of Fort Campbell, Ky, and Makenzie Smock of Cozad; 3 great grandchildren, Robert, Rose and Michael Smock, all of Gayville, S.D.; siblings, Dale Smock, Dick Smock and Clara Arfmann; brother-in-law, Ward Slater and sister-in-law, Verna Moritz.
+Survivors include his daughter, Anette (Aaron) Smock-Aakre of SD and son, John (Kim) Smock of Cozad; grandchildren, Josh (Bobbi) Smock of Gayville, SD, Caitlyn (Madsion) Nash of MT, Alyson Smock of Summerville, SC, Nathan Smock of Fort Campbell, KY, and Makenzie Smock of Cozad; 3 great grandchildren, Robert, Rose and Michael Smock, all of Gayville, SD; siblings, Dale Smock, Dick Smock and Clara Arfmann; brother-in-law, Ward Slater and sister-in-law, Verna Moritz.

 Memorials are suggested to the family in his name for later designation.
 Online condolences may be shared at berrymanfuneralhome.com.